shiningbridge/EnvSetup/README.md

 # Edi Windows 10 Developer Environment Setup
 Choco script for setting up my dev box.

-The script is not complete yet, currently require manully install choco first via Powershell as Administrator:
+The script is not complete yet, it may be very very buggy and blow up your computer sky high.

-`
-Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))
-`